 Certain interest rate derivative instruments are not designated as hedges as they do not meet the effectiveness criteria specified by SFAS No. 133.
 However, management believes such instruments are closely correlated with the respective debt, thus managing associated risk.
 Interest rate derivative instruments not designated as hedges are marked to fair value, with the impact recorded as other income (expense), net, in our statements of operations.
 For the years ended December 31, 2007, and 2006, other income (expense), net includes losses of \$46 million and gains of \$4 million, respectively, resulting from interest rate derivative instruments not designated as hedges.

-The table set forth below summarizes the fair values and contract terms of financial instruments subject to interest rate risk maintained by Charter Holdings, CCH II, and CCO Holdings as of December 31, 2007 (dollars in millions):
+The table set forth below summarizes the fair values and contract terms of financial instruments subject to interest rate risk maintained by us as of December 31, 2007 (dollars in millions):